What's Planergy?

 What is Spend Under Management?

-Businesses who can implement category management principles in monitoring and optimizing their indirect spend are more likely to have what the Hackett Group calls “World Class” procurement organizations, well-positioned to:
+Businesses that can implement category management principles in monitoring and optimizing their indirect spend are more likely to have what the Hackett Group calls “World Class” procurement organizations, well-positioned to:

 • Control an average of 93% of total company spend, as compared to an average of 64%;